TomAndJerrys2/Coffee-Chat/README.md

 # CoffeeChat

+[!NOTE]
+You may need a Google Firebase Account to Run this Application Properly.

 A Chat application design for my family built in Modern React for a responsive and fast web-design.
 Paired with Googles Firebase API for endpoint authentication, Load balancing and Storage options - Coffee Chat makes for a streamlined, lightweight